Confession: I used to hate looking at this picture.

 I allowed myself to be with someone who sought to control me more than love me.

-I had let that energy into my own life.
+It was me that let that energy into my life.

 I had opened the door and let that person walk all over me.